 The answer to the latter question can be shocking, and will often change your initial answer to the first.
-Below is our guide to interest rates on unsecured debts, and the truth about how long it really takes to pay them off
+Below is our guide to interest rates on unsecured debts, and the truth about how long it really takes to pay off debt in Scotland.

 Minimum credit cards repayments – the start of a spiral